 Whiteboard, easel, and markers in the yellow dressing room.

-Put out the call board between the dressing room doors on the stage side with your call board every night. (magnets provided – please do not tape) Call board great for quick notes as well.
+Put out the call board between the dressing room doors on the stage side with your call board every night. (magnets provided – please do not tape) Call board is great for quick notes as well.

 Return it to the dressing room every evening.